 In the late 1980's he returned home where he resided with his loving Mother and sister Annis.
 He could be seen going out on his green Volvo to visit with his many friends and companions or sitting on the deck or under the pine tree, puffing his favorite cigar, Phillies Blunt Cigars or if he was feeling exclusive, he'd smoke his pipe.
 Nim never carried on a lot of fuss and wasn't to fond of too much noise, he was quiet, loving and possessed a giving heart.

 He leaves loving and lasting memories to his three sisters: Lula Belle Woods Bolding, Deborah E. Woods Fuller and Thurlia Woods Brandon and husband James as well as more than four generations of nieces & nephews.

 He is now with his Daddy and Mamma and siblings: Annis Woods Ricks, Amos M. Woods, Sr., Silina Mae Woods Thompson, Calvenus Woods Lipscomb and The Reverend Hazel D. Woods...oh how heaven rejoices.

-To send flowers to Nimrod's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Nimrod Woods, please visit our floral store.